bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 #### Make sure we have a keypair

-We're ready to start adding to the main javsacript application not.
+We're ready to start adding to the main javascript application not.
 Add the following to the `resources/assets/js/app.js`:

     import Encrypt from './Encrypt';